analiayogi/SGA_AGA/README.md

 ## Sample naming

-Columns names use a condition prefix: S= SGA twin and B= AGA co-twin.
-Sample identifiers were assigned during sequencing and renumbered for figure presentation; the correspondence between original and renumbered identifiers, together with the DDBJ BioSample accesions, is provided in Supplementary Table 1 of the article.
+Column names use a condition prefix: S= SGA twin and B= AGA co-twin.
+Sample identifiers were assigned during sequencing and renumbered for figure presentation; the correspondence between original and renumbered identifiers, together with the DDBJ BioSample accessions, is provided in Supplementary Table 1 of the article.

 For adipogenic differentiation, samples from one twin pair were not available.